eric-downes/ethode/guide/guide.md

 x_0+\frac{k}{\tau_b}x_0+\ldots$.
 The smaller $$k$$ is compared to 1, the more exact this approximation becomes.

 You may have noticed that in defi nearly everything is quoted in terms of APY.
-What then are we to make of some FRAX:LUNA liquidity pool on [beefy.fi](htts://beefy.fi), promising 3000\% APY?
+What then are we to make of some ZOMG:FCKR liquidity pool on [beefy.fi](htts://beefy.fi), promising 3000\% APY?
 Such ludicrous numbers, always self-denominated, are at best projections based on the current $$\frac{\Delta_t x}{x_t}$$.
 You may have had the experience that such things often decrease over time.
-So before we get too bent out of shape about a rate of return or a rate of inflation, it is wise to consider the global constraints on this quantity; how will $$k$$ change over time?
+So before getting too bent out of shape about a rate of return or a rate of inflation, it is wise to consider the global constraints on this quantity; how will $$k$$ change over time?

 ### Not-Constant Inflation